akxen/wholesale-price-targeting/README.md

 # Emissions reduction and wholesale electricity price targeting using an output-based mechanism
+This repository complements the following publication: Xenophon, A.K., & Hill, D.J.
+(2019).
+Emissions reduction and wholesale electricity price targeting using an output-based mechanism.
+Applied energy, 242, 1050-1063. [https://doi.org/10.1016/j.apenergy.2019.03.083](https://doi.org/10.1016/j.apenergy.2019.03.083)

-This repository contains a series of Jupyter Notebooks which implement a mathematical program used to calibrate an output-based emissions abatement policy.
+Jupyter Notebooks within this repository implement a mathematical program used to calibrate an output-based emissions abatement policy.
 Specifically, the program determines values for permit prices and the sectoral emissions intensity baseline that yields given environmental and economic objectives.
 A derivation of the mathematical program is given in `mppdc-derivation.pdf` within the `derviation` folder.

 A summary of each Jupyter Notebook is as follows: